ODOT/DMV-TSO GRANT SUPPORTED

 Provider Course: 16-hour 2-day course for EMTs, paramedics, nurses, physician assistants, physicians and other prehospital providers.
 Upon successful completion of the course, students receive a certificate of completion, a wallet card recognizing them as PHTLS providers for 4 years, and 16 hours of CAPCE credit.

 PHTLS TEXTBOOK & COURSE MANUAL REQUIRED

-The NAEMT requires participants to have the current 9th edition PHTLS Provider main textbook & Course Manual.
-They are shipped to all participants that complete the registration process.
-The text is helpful for pre-course study and the post-test.
+The NAEMT requires participants to have the current 10th edition PHTLS Provider main textbook & Course Manual.
+Text Book and Manual will be provided for all participants that complete the registration process.

 This ODOT/DMV-TSO grant supports the development of new instructors.
 We are seeking strong PHTLS instructor candidates.
 If you or someone you know is interested, please contact us.